Using Helm

 Configuring observability

-Midaz uses Grafana Docker OpenTelemetry LGTM to power its observability stack—this setup collects and exports telemetry data such as traces and metrics.
+Midaz uses Grafana Docker OpenTelemetry LGTM to collect and visualize telemetry data such as traces and metrics.to collect and visualize telemetry data such as traces and metrics.

 kubectl port-forward svc/midaz-grafana 3000:3000 -n midaz